Published on Dignity In Schools (http://www.dignityinschools.org)

 By Ernest Saadiq Morris, Urban Youth Justice

 Ernest Saadiq Morris is a youth rights advocate, civil rights and liberties lawyer, and founding director of the public education and advocacy initiative, Urban Youth Justice.
-He has been defeating the school-to-prison pipeline since 2004, including coordinating the largest successful mass student defense to-date (Round Rock, Texas 2006-2007).
 You can follow Urban Youth Justice daily on Facebook and Twitter.